 The Castle is about 25 miles from Central London and easy to reach by car or public transportation.

-- Southwest Trains operates a direct service to Windsor & Eton Riverside Station from London Waterloo Station. every half hour throughout the day (hourly on Sundays).
-The journey takes just under an hour and round trip fares start at under £12 (in 2017).
+- Southwest Trains operates a direct service to Windsor & Eton Riverside Station from London Waterloo Station every half hour throughout the day (hourly on Sundays).
+The journey takes just under an hour, and round trip fares start at under £12.

-- First Great Western run a faster, more frequent service to Windsor & Eton Central Station from Paddington Station, every 10 to 15 minutes throughout the day.
+- First Great Western runs a faster, more frequent service to Windsor & Eton Central Station from Paddington Station every 10 to 15 minutes throughout the day.
 The journey takes between 25 and 35 minutes but involves changing trains at Slough.
-(Don't worry - though there is only a 4 minute lapse between the two trains, it just involves crossing from one side of the platform to the other.
-In 2017, round trip tickets start at £10.50
+Don't worry: there is only a 4-minute lapse between the two trains involving crossing from one side of the platform to the other.
+Round trip tickets start at £10.50.

-Either station is a less than 10 minute walk so your travel choice would probably depend on whether you are closer to Paddington or Waterloo at the start of your trip.
+Either station is a less than 10-minute walk from the castle, so your choice would probably depend on whether you are closer to Paddington or Waterloo at the start of your trip.

-Top Tip: Check National Rail Enquiries for more departure points, special promotions and combi-tickets offered by rail companies.
+Tip: Check National Rail Enquiries for more departure points, special promotions, and combi-tickets offered by rail companies.

-Green Line Express Coaches (routes 701 and 702) travel between London Victoria Station and Windsor several times an hour.
-The journey takes about an hour and ten minutes and round trip fares start at £15.
-On a Tour: Many tours with transportation and admission can be arranged through your hotel or through the Visit Britain online shop.
+Green Line Express Coaches (routes 701 and 702) travel between London Victoria Station and Windsor several times per hour.
+The journey takes about an hour and ten minutes and round-trip fares start at £15.
+Many tours with transportation and admission can be arranged through your hotel or through the Visit Britain online shop.